Administration and Operations Manual

-Beginning with the 2009-2010 school year, the Clerc Center Assessment Program (CCAP) will include the assessments of all students in:
+Beginning with the 2009-2010 school year, and continuing indefinitely per federal requirements, the Clerc Center Assessment Program (CCAP) will include the assessments of all students in:

 The Clerc Center may elect to administer optional writing and social studies assessments in future years.
 The Clerc Center may also elect to administer additional assessments during the school year to meet student or program needs and/or external requirements.